 Taxable income is revenue minus qualified expense deductions.
 Regardless of whether the company made a profit, an unqualified deduction can result in the business paying CIT on some of its expenses.

 Expenses entered into the financial records without an accompanied fapiao, or an unqualified fapiao attached are considered to be unqualified expenses.
 It is important the business maintains up-to-date financial records and implements procedures to ensured supporting fapiao are qualified to protect the integrity of their accounting records.

 The deductibility for certain expenses is limited based on the thresholds set by the tax authority.
-Expenses beyond these limits are required to be "added back" for income calculation purposes and are subjected to applicable CIT rates on said amount.
+Expenses beyond these limits are required to be "added back" for income calculation purposes and levy applicable CIT rates to said amount.
 It is important to monitor these tax-deductible thresholds and be mindful of the additional tax payable above these limits.

-Expense Category Limits Deduction Item Deduction Base Deduction Limit Transferable Employee Benefits Annual Gross Salary 14% Non-transferable Employee Union Fund Annual Gross Salary 2% Non-transferable Employee Educations Annual Gross Salary 8% Transferable Business Hospitality (Entertainment etc) Deductible Expense Amount Limit: Annual Gross Revenue 60% 0.5% Non-transferable Non-transferable Marketing & Advertising Annual Gross Revenue 15% Transferable Marketing & Advertising: Cosmetics, Pharmaceuticals, and Beverage Annual Gross Revenue 30% Transferable Marketing & Advertising: Tobacco Non-deductible 0% Non-transferable Public Welfare Donation Annual Gross Profit 15% Transferable for 3 years
+Expense Category Limits Deduction Item Deduction Base Deduction Limit Transferable Employee Benefits Annual Grass Salary 14% Non-transferable Employee Union Fund Annual Grass Salary 2% Non-transferable Employee Educations Annual Grass Salary 8% Transderable Bussiness Hospitality (Entertainment etc) Deductible Expense Amount Limit: Annual Gross Renenue 60% 0.5% Non-transferable Non-transferable Marketing & Advertising Annual Gross Revenue 15% Transferable Marketing & Advertising: Cosmetics, Pharmaceuticals, and Beverage Annual Grass Revenue 30% Transferable Marketing & Advertising: Tobacco Non- deductible 0% Non-transferable Public Welfare Donation Annual Gross Profit 15% Transferable for 3 years